NewmanAdesan/WorldWise_Web_Application/ReadMe.txt

  * 2h) encapsulate the PageNav logo in a Link compoment so it redirects to the homepage
  * 3) add the page navigation component to the Pricing, Product & Login page */

+ Step 2: BareBone Structure of the Application
+ 1) the AppLayout page component encapsulate 2 component, the SideBar Component & the Map Component
+ 2) Create a SideBar component & add to the AppLayout page component 2a) it renders a div element with className 'styles.sidebar' 2b) the div element encapsulate the Logo Component, a AppNav Component, a p tag & a footer element 2c) add the Logo Component
+ 2c) Create the AppNav Component which render a nav element which renders a ul element with renders 2 li-NavLink element 'Cities & Countries'
+ 2d) add the p element whose text content states "List of Cities" 2e) add the footer element which has a className "styles.footer" and it encapsulate the p element "&copy; Copyright 2023 by WorldWise Inc." with className "styles.copyright"
+ 3) Create the Map component
+ 3a) it renders a div element with className 'styles.mapContainer' with a textContent saying 'Map'